 Dr. Lia Margolin received her Ph.D. in Physics and Mathematics from Tbilisi State University, Georgia.
 She was a Senior Research Scientist in the Nuclear Physics Department of the Institute of Physics of the Academy of Sciences of Georgia.
-Dr. Margolin was awarded a J. Soros International Science Foundation grant for her original research in Physics of Light Hypernuclei.
+Dr. Margolin was awarded a J. Soros International Science Foundation grant for her original research in Physics of Light Hypernuclei and a Diplomate in Mathematical Physics for her original work as a research fellow at the Institute of Cybernetics of Georgian Technical University.
 She is also a recipient of the Career Education Corporation’s Educator of the Year Award and the University of Phoenix two distinguished teaching awards.
 Dr.Margolin joined Marymount Manhattan in 2006.
 She teaches a number of lower level disciplinary study courses in mathematics and maintains an active research agenda.
 She developed two Advanced Interdisciplinary Perspectives (AIP) courses for the natural sciences perspectives of the general education curriculum.
-This year she was awarded a Mellon Foundation grant to enhance her AIP course and support her research in Mathematics pedagogy.
+She was awarded two Mellon Foundation grants in 2013-2014 to enhance her AIP course and support her research in Mathematics pedagogy.
 Dr.Margolin has ongoing research collaborations with the Institute of Cybernetics and Institute of Physics in Tbilisi, Georgia.
-She will present her current research at Hawaii University International Conference on Education & STEM in June 2014.
 Dr. Margolin invites undergraduate students to participate in her research.

 Associate Professor of Mathematics

 Ph.D. in Physics and Mathematics.
 Tbilisi State University, Georgia

 M.S.& B.S. in Physics.
 Diploma with Honors.
 Tbilisi State University, Georgia

 Presentations & Invited Talks